HomeService Updates

 QR codes, on the other hand, are usually seen as tools for marketing, which helps quishing tactics to slip under the radar.
 This underscores the need for an efficient analysis tool that covers quishing.

-Previously, analyzing a suspicious QR code in ANY.RUN required saving the image and using an external QR scanner like qrcoderaptor[.]com to extract the URL during the task.
+Previously, to analyze QR code in ANY.RUN required saving the image and using an external QR scanner like qrcoderaptor[.]com to extract the URL during the task.

 This workaround, while not overly complex, still demanded extra time.
 Considering the increasing use of quishing to deliver malware, it was crucial for us to streamline the process for users.
-Now, the extraction of QR code content is automatic, removing the need for manual intervention.
+Now, you no longer need to extract link from QR code manually, as it is now done automatically.

 Detection of malicious payloads in QR codes in action